 Pamela brings over 15 years of work focused on mental health and psychosocial aspects of the AIDS epidemic in the United States and Sub-Saharan Africa.
 She has served as the director of the Office for Research on Disparities & Global Mental Health and the Office of Rural Mental Health Research at the National Institute of Mental Health (NIMH).
 Pamela was a leader of the Grand Challenges in Global Mental Health initiative, an editor of the 2011 Lancet series on Global Mental Health, and the editor of the 2013 PLoS Medicine Policy Forum series on global perspectives for integrating mental health in diverse platforms of care.

+Jamie LePinnet joined the initiative at its inception in 2016.
+Prior to citiesRISE, Jamie worked on the Beyond Health portfolio at the Global Development Incubator across various projects such as Digital Health, Water and Sanitation, and Financing and Innovation in Global Health.
 Previously, Jamie worked with the Huairou Commission, a network of grassroots women organizations advancing policy and resilient community development practices, and Issuu.com a digital publishing and platform technology company on the business development team.
 Jamie has an undergraduate degree in Sociology from the University at Albany and has earned an M.A. in International Affairs from The New School in New York, where she focused on sustainable development and governance.

 Executive Assistant to the CEO

-Samantha is a trained technical and social science translator and editor, having worked on health policy and patent-related documents.
+Samantha Nzessi is a trained technical and social science translator and editor, having worked on health policy and patent-related documents.
 She co-hosts a podcast about masculinity, which explores the ways in which the binary system of patriarchy is debilitating for men as well as women.
 Specifically, she works with experts in gender-related fields to create content unearthing the dynamics and inequalities pervading through our institutions.
 Samantha is working on how mental health around the world influences gender dynamics and access, and in using a gendered lens to provide adapted support.

-Jaya is coordinating activities in Chennai for citiesRISE and possesses over seven years of experience in business development and communications.
+Jaya Srinivasan is coordinating activities in Chennai for citiesRISE and possesses over seven years of experience in business development and communications.
 She worked as Clients Manager at Ennovent, a catalyst for businesses with sustainable solutions for low-income markets.
 Jaya has a strong interest in mental health and the well-being of young people in her city.
 Having lived and worked in different cities across the country, she is keenly aware of the dynamics of urban India, which has built her understanding of the key drivers of mental health challenges and the need for solutions, especially among youth.
 Jaya previously worked at Driptech, a drip irrigation startup catering primarily to smallholder farmers.

-Karthik has been working in public health for the past decade, specifically engaging in several healthcare consultancy projects with governments and global organizations to design clinical and operational workflows for primary care facilities in Sub-Saharan Africa through Philips.
+Karthik Subbaraman has been working in public health for the past decade, specifically engaging in several healthcare consultancy projects with governments and global organizations to design clinical and operational workflows for primary care facilities in Sub-Saharan Africa through Philips.
 Karthik has led engagement with technical teams to support innovative product and service development, and brings extensive experience in the areas of technology development, R&D and monitoring and evaluation.
 Karthik has worked in Kenya, US and India and brings key insights into path to market in various geographies.

 Sara Wallace Beatty